numfocus/gsoc/CONTRIBUTING-mentors.md

 the current year or up to 5 days after Google announces that NumFOCUS is participating as a umbrella org.

+When you sign-up with us you should also tell us your preferred way for students to contact you.

 ## Mentors

 To be a mentor please tell your sub-org administrator so he can give you all the